FACTORING BLOG

 Average Hourly Earnings

-According to the Bureau of Labor Statistics’ (BLS) July 3rd report, the average hourly earnings for all employees in the United States rose to $36.30 in June, up only .08 from May.
-While there has been consistent upward momentum (up $1.30 or 3.7% over the past 12 months), the rate of growth has slowed.
-This slowdown in wage growth could ease inflation concerns and may influence the Federal Reserve’s interest rate decisions.
+According to the Bureau of Labor Statistics’ (BLS) Sept 5th report, the average hourly earnings for all employees in the United States rose to $36.53 in August (growth of 3.6% year over year) as August 2024 average hourly earnings were at $35.23.
+While there has been consistent upward momentum over the past 12 months, the rate of growth has slowed.

 Contract Staffing Employment